jerome-jouvie/NativeBass/distrib/1.1.2/readme/readme-bass_mpc.txt

 Costs
 =====
-The BASS_MPC library is free to use and distribute as long as you follow the guidelines of the LGPL.
+The BASS_MPC library is free to use and distribute.

 If you enjoy BASS_MPC, please consider donating money.
 You may use PayPal to make a donation: